 It is obvious that SCR is a rectifier (PN) and a junction transistor (N-P-N) joined together to form a PNPN device.
 All the three terminals are taken from the outer P-type materials known as the anode, second from the outer n-type material known as the cathode and the third from the base known as the gate.

-As earlier stated, silicon material is used for the production of SCR because of it’s ability to withstand high temperature, high thermal conductivity and less leakage of current in the p-n junction.
-The junction are either diffused or alloyed.
+As earlier stated, silicon material is used for the production of SCR because of its ability to withstand high temperature, high thermal conductivity and less leakage of current in the p-n junction.
+The junctions are either diffused or alloyed.
 The material used for some p diffusion is aluminum.

 Basic Operations of a Thyristor (Working of SCR)

 All thyristors have similar if not the same principle of operation.
-Since all types of thyristor have similar mode of operations, we will use silicon controlled rectifier (SCR) as a case study.
+Since all types of thyristor have similar modes of operations, we will use silicon controlled rectifier (SCR) as a case study.

 As earlier mentioned, thyristor (SCR) is a four-layer semiconductor.
 It has three junctions, and terminals known as PNP while the junctions as J1, J2, and J3.
 The p region is the anode.
 The n region is the cathode while the inner p is known as the gate.
 The anode to cathode connection is made in series to the load circuit.